 “Every person has to be evaluated as an individual,” says Lynne Braun, PhD, CNP, a nurse practitioner with the Rush Heart Center for Women at Chicago’s Rush University Medical Center.
 “Realistically, we can’t get everybody down to 120, and trying to do so may create unintended problems.”

 The definition of low blood pressure differs from one person to the next, but in general, a reading of less than 90/60 mm Hg is considered low.
 If you’re in that category, you may need medications to help you boost your blood pressure.
 As you might imagine, hypotension (low blood pressure) is much less common than hypertension.

 Help yourself and your blood pressure level by considering your diet.
 These University Health News posts will help lead you toward heart-healthy foods:

 If your blood pressure remains high for a long period of time, you run the risk of damaging your blood vessels.
 Your stroke risk rises significantly, too.
 And because your heart is working harder to push blood through your system, that very valuable muscle can become overworked and grow thicker.
 An enlarged heart causes further complications, including heart failure.
 Medications and special implantable pumps can help boost heart function.
 But if you can manage your blood pressure before it gets too high and puts your heart at risk, you may be able to avoid a lot of complications down the road.

 “We know we can prevent high blood pressure through diet, weight loss, and physical activity,” says Dr. Whelton.
 “We can also treat it, and we can treat it effectively.”

 If you’ve seen your numbers on the hypertension part of the blood pressure chart, it’s time to be proactive.
 If your doctor isn’t giving you advice or treatment that seems right, don’t hesitate to get a second opinion.

-Originally published in October 2016 and updated.
+Originally published in 2016, this article is regularly updated.